 Virtual Speakers Bureau

-HEFNU's Virtual Speakers Bureau connects college and university professors who teach virtual or hybrid classes on the Holocaust with Holocaust scholars.
+HEFNU's Virtual Speakers Bureau connects college and university professors who teach virtual, hybrid or in-person classes on the Holocaust with Holocaust scholars.
 The Virtual Speakers Bureau features scholars from an array of disciplines and from around the globe.
 Speakers will prepare a tailor-made lecture or classroom session in their area of expertise.
 The focus is on effective classroom engagement and learning.

 Interested professors should contact potential speakers directly.
 We leave it to classroom professors and their invited speakers to discuss the visit: the goals of the course and how the speaker can enhance student learning.

 HEFNU recommends an honorarium of $250 to recognize the time and effort of the “visiting” scholar.

 Hosting professors may apply for a need-based Honorarium Grant by sending the following items at least two weeks before the event, to email@example.com:

 1) Lecture title, visiting professor, and date; 2) your name and insitutional affiliation; 3) a statement of need; and 4) "evidence" of need (eg, letter from chair or dean)